CircuitMonkey/equinox-library/README.md

 # equinox-library
-Library and code examples for Equinox LED panels
+Arduino Library and code examples for Equinox LED panels

+Place this parent folder in your Documents/Arduino/libraries directory.